aws/aws-cdk/packages/@aws-cdk/aws-msk-alpha/README.md

 ## Storage Mode

 AWS MSK supports the use of [tiered storage](https://docs.aws.amazon.com/msk/latest/developerguide/msk-tiered-storage.html) on Kafka versions suffixed with `.tiered`.
-On compatiable Kafka versions, the storage mode of the cluster needs to be set to `TIERED` to enable the feature.
+On compatible Kafka versions, the storage mode of the cluster needs to be set to `StorageMode.TIERED` to enable the feature.

+To change the storage mode of a Kafka cluster, use the `storageMode` property:

 ```ts
 declare const vpc: ec2.Vpc;
 declare const bucket: s3.IBucket;

 const cluster = new msk.Cluster(this, 'cluster', {
   clusterName: 'myCluster',
   kafkaVersion: msk.KafkaVersion.V2_8_2_TIERED,